Big Bad Wolf: TV series appearances

 Along with other Disney characters, the Big Bad Wolf appears in the animated opening of the television series The Mickey Mouse Club.

 In the series Bonkers, the Big Bad Wolf appears in the episode "The 29th Page" at a prison line-up along with other Disney criminals, and in "CasaBonkers" where Katya tosses him out of his car so she can go after Bonkers.

-The Big Bad Wolf has been a recurring character in Disney's House of Mouse, where he is voiced by Jim Cummings.
+The Big Bad Wolf has been a recurring character in House of Mouse, where he is voiced by Jim Cummings.
 His first appearance on this show featured him as a jazz artist called "Big Bad Wolf Daddy" (a parody of Big Bad Voodoo Daddy), performing a swing version of his song with the Pigs as his backup band (they are under a contract that states he will eat them if they do not play for him).
 In this episode, his tendency to destroy houses by exhaling is shown to be an allergy-like reaction to the sight of a door.
 Later appearances on House of Mouse, however, returned the Wolf to his more traditional role; one episode even featured a newly made short starring the character, based on the aforementioned Li'l Bad Wolf comic stories.
 Apart from the series appearances, Big Bad Wolf was one of the villains in the direct-to-video film Mickey's House of Villains.

 In the TV short series Mickey Mouse, the Big Bad Wolf appears in the episode "Sock Burglar", as one of the villains suspected of stealing the town's socks, and in "The Perfect Dream" as a rogue biker.
-In the spinoff series The Wonderful World of Mickey Mouse, he is a central character in the episode "The Big Good Wolf", where Mickey tries to reform him, but while characters are found that can help him be good, he ends up devouring them one by one, until Mickey manages to rescue them from his stomach.
+In the spinoff series The Wonderful World of Mickey Mouse, he is a central character in the episode "The Big Good Wolf" (voiced by Clancy Brown), where Mickey tries to reform him, but while characters are found that can help him be good, he ends up devouring them one by one, until Mickey manages to rescue them from his stomach.

 Other appearances

 As a walkaround costumed character, Big Bad Wolf appears at the Walt Disney Parks and Resorts for meet-and-greets, parades and shows.

-The Big Bad Wolf is a minor character in the 1987 Broadway musical Into the Woods by Stephen Sondheim and James Lapine.

-In the video game Magical Tetris Challenge, Big Bad Wolf is one of Pete's henchmen, along with a Weasel and is the boss you fight before Pete, the final boss.
+In the video game Magical Tetris Challenge, Big Bad Wolf is one of Pete's henchmen, along with a Weasel and is the boss the player fights before Pete, the final boss.
 His levels theme seems to be a disco remix, with him wearing a purple top hat with a matching tailcoat, white dress shirt, red bow tie, purple trousers and brown Oxfords.

 The Big Bad Wolf also appeared in The Kingdom Keepers series, in the fourth book, "Power Play", where he appeared non anthropomorphized.
 In the book, he attempted to eat Pluto and the main characters, Finn and Amanda.
 He ends up falling into the Rivers of America.

 The Big Bad Wolf makes a cameo on an Old West Wanted poster in Disney Magical World 2.

+The character has also appeared as a playable character in video games such as Disney Sorcerer's Arena and Disney Magic Kingdoms.